smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Interfaces/IAssets.md

 ---

-## IAssetsReadRandom Interface
+## IAssetsReadRandom

-The `IAssetsReadRandom` interface provides methods for retrieving random assets in Smint.io Portals.
+The `IAssetsReadRandom` data adapter interface provides methods for retrieving random assets in Smint.io Portals.

 Methods are only available when `Query asset details` permission is granted.